cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

+6/14/2020

+No Tags report implemented - first use of the menu bar in the app - there may be enough actions and future planned actions with the reports that it might be worth it for organization now.

 6/10/2020

 Delete in photos was loading after the delete finished - this was an easy idea in the beginning but was essentially a bug after the addition of recent/all - changed.